MEETING ROOM POLICY

 Central Library Criteria

 - Due to the numerous requests for meeting space, continuing and repetitious use of the meeting rooms by a single group or organization must be limited.
-Generally, the maximum allowable usage will be once per quarter for the Meeting Room and once per month for the Seminar Room.
+Generally, the maximum allowable usage will be once per quarter for the Giles Community Room and once per month for the Seminar Room.

 - The Seminar Room may be booked by groups of 2-12 people for up to 2 hours at a time.

-- Use of the main meeting room on Saturdays and Sundays is generally not permitted due to exhibit use of the facility and the lack of staff to service the facility.
-The main meeting room is generally not available in June, July, and August.
+- Use of the Giles Community Room on Saturdays and Sundays is generally not permitted due to exhibit use of the facility and the lack of staff to service the facility.
+The Giles Community Room is generally not available in June, July, and August.

 - Either the library director or the assistant library director must approve the use of one of the Central Library's meeting rooms.